AlexDisler/cordova-icon/README.md

 You may specify the output path and directory as follows:

     # output to path/to/res/icon
-    $ cordova-splash -p path/to/res icon
+    $ cordova-splash --resource-path path/to/res --icon-dir=icon

-WARNING: If you were using a previous version of cordova-icon and expect the generated files to be in their respective ./platforms path, use the compability mode:
+WARNING: If you were using a previous version of cordova-icon and expect the generated files to be in their respective ./platforms path, do not use the --resource-path mode:

+    $ cordova-icon

+Also if you want to generate icons for an old XCode project structure, use this option:

-    $ cordova-icon -c
+    $ cordova-icon --xcode-old

 This will override the -p and -i settings.

 For good results, your file shoud be: